mosop/have_files/README.md

 # have_files

-An expectation for testing if two file trees are identical, written in the Crystal language.
+A Spec's expectation for testing if two file trees are identical, written in the Crystal language.

 [![Build Status](https://travis-ci.org/mosop/have_files.svg?branch=master)](https://travis-ci.org/mosop/have_files)